The-Marcy-Lab-School/swe-1-3-control-flow-math/README.md

 - undefined - "Nothing, but I didn't set that."
 - null - "Nothing, and I did set that."
 - an object - "Anybody got the key?"
-- an array - "I order you to indexed."
+- an array - "I order you to be indexed."
 - NaN - "Well, now you're just showing off."

 # Question 4: rounder